A premapped and customizable interface

 Warning: when you change presets, it is necessary to recall the fader page you are on with the MFT so that the forced color of the encoders is updated (both in the TwisterEos interface and on the MFT itself).

-It also gives access to 6 customizable Macros as well as the Eos [Fader] key.
+It also gives access to six customizable Macros as well as the Eos Fader hardkey.

 {1} - Master fader.